 In addition to a very limited number of on-campus jobs, United directly provides financial assistance in two ways:

-- Need-based aid, based on completing the FAFSA; provides up to 40% of tuition for eligible students.
+- Need-based aid, based on completing the Free Application for Federal Student Aid (FAFSA)

 - Merit-based aid, awarded to students who demonstrate exceptional academic ability.

 We ask students to take the Graduate Record Exam by February 1 in order to qualify for merit-based aid beginning in the fall term.
 Several scholarships allow us to provide between 30% to 100% of tuition, some for one year of study and others for up to four years of study.

 Can I work full-time or part-time while in seminary?